Safe Falling Class format and general information:

 body to the final ankle rolls.
 In addition to basic stretching

-and joint movement, we do a number of balance drills and stepping
+and joint movement, we do a number of balance drills and Tai Chi stepping

 focuses on specific falling techniques.
 We always practice

-the basic back and forth, and side to side, rolling motions down on the
+the basic back and forth, and side to side, rocking and rolling motions down on the

-and rolling back falling motion on various mats; both directly back and
+and rolling back falling motion on a thick mat; the roll is back and

 Dawn and Dianne "Slap the Cheese," as they practice their forward falls. ~photo by Tom Dodge- Cols.
 Dispatch

-The third and last section of the class is practice of our Taiji form, and discussion and practice of self-defense applications.
+The third and last section of the class is practice of our Taiji form and discussion of balance, "rooting", and push-hands.